BeardedPlatypus/personal-website-content/articles/on_sonarcloud_c++.md

 into detail about how to unit test, or why it is a good thing, enough articles are written on these topics already, but I will add that if you are not writing unit tests, I wholeheartedly encourage you to start doing so.
-If you are not interested in the code coverage, you already got everything set up to start using SonarCloud to start improving the code smells, and you can freely skip this section.
+If you are not interested in the code coverage, then this is all you need to do to start using SonarCloud, and I wish you happy code smell hunting!

 Within SonarCloud we can display the code coverage metric.
 Once set up, SonarCloud will show you the overall code coverage of your solution, as well as